cfhamlet/os-dbnetget/README.md

 * native multi-thread, do not need extra packages
 * thread safe
-* retry, when network error
+* retry when network error
-* support multi connection with one endpoint
+* support multi connections with one endpoint